 Ideally, You Should Be Looking For Foods With These Values.

 Total Fat - 10g or less per 100g

 Saturated Fat - 3g or less per 100g

 Sodium (Salt) - 300mg or less per serving

 Keep In Mind - That even though you have chosen foods with 300mg of sodium or less, multiple lots of 300mg can add up quickly.

 HEALTH STAR RATING SYSTEM

 The health star rating system was developed for use in Australia and New Zealand and is a label that is placed on the front of packaging to assist shoppers in making more informed and better food choices, without having to decipher all of the jargon on the back.

 The health star rating is a score out of 5 and is calculated by weighing up the 'good' and 'bad' of the product.
-If a product contains things like added sugars or saturated fats the score will be lowered and if the product contains things like added fiber or iron the score will be increased.
+If a product contains things like added sugars or saturated fats the score is lowered and if the product contains things like added fibre or iron the score is increased.